 Communication is vital in Agile software development, where team members take on overlapping, cross-functional roles to design, develop, test and deploy, and where frequent collaboration is required.
 This workflow becomes more accelerated in DevOps, where extreme automation comes to play and weekly or daily releases are the norm.
 Nowhere is communication more vital in these processes than between business analysts (BA), who come up with the solutions and turn them into requirements, and quality assurance professionals (QA), who test them after they’ve gone through the development process.
 A disconnect in communication between these two roles can cause needless delays, not to mention unsatisfied business clients.

 As Ritesh Kaul, senior VP of emids Client Solutions and Practices, explains in the Integrating BA and QA in Healthcare IT whitepaper, communication is also a key part of what BAs and QAs do.
-They need to be able to:
+They need to be able to communicate effectively with:

-- Communicate effectively with developers on explanation of user stories and validate the end implementation of the requirements.
+- Developers on explanation of user stories and validate the end implementation of the requirements.

-- Communicate with product managers on product roadmaps, backlog grooming, prioritization of requirements and fleshing out sprint/release plans.
+- Product managers on product roadmaps, backlog grooming, prioritization of requirements and fleshing out sprint/release plans.

-- Communicate effectively with business stakeholders to acquire user feedback and refine requirements.
+- Business stakeholders to acquire user feedback and refine requirements.

 We have rounded up some expert tips for building an effective BA/QA communication pipeline.
 Here are a few: